abdelrahmanrefaat95/Terraform2024/lesson-01/installing-terraform.md

 Welcome to the first lab!
 In this lab you will install the Terraform CLI on to your system.
 Follow the step-by-step directions below.

-> Remember!
-For this course I am demonstrating on a Debian Linux virtual machine.

 Let's do this!